OreCruncher/Patchwork/rtd/source/shopshelf.rst

 As an owner you can do several things:

 - The Shop Shelf can be reskinned to a different texture.
 To do this just right click with a block and it will take on that texture.
-As shown in the two pictures above the one on the right has been reskinned with the stone texture.
+(Examples shown above.)
 - The Shop Shelf can be opened in trade mode by Shift+Right click.
 This is the GUI that non-owners will see when opening the Shop Shelf.
 - The Shop Shelf can be opened in configuration mode by a simple right click.
 - It can be broken with an axe, and it will drop with all it's inventory stored in the ItemStack.